klange/toaruos/README.md

         disclaims all warranties with regard to this software.

         Latest version: http://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c

+* Some icons from the Elementary Icons set are included.
+These are icons are released under the GPL.
+You may find a list of authors and contributors alongside the icon files.

 * Build scripts will retrieve copies of [GCC](http://gcc.gnu.org/), [Newlib](http://sourceware.org/newlib/), [FreeType](http://www.freetype.org/), [libpng](http://www.libpng.org/pub/png/libpng.html) and [zlib](http://www.zlib.net/) Patches for these software packages are provided under the same license as the package they are for.